 Schwab’s US Large-Cap Growth ETF also offers a very low expense ratio at just 0.04%.
 The goal of this fund is to track the performance of the Dow Jones U.S. Large-Cap Growth Total Stock Market Index.
 SCHG invests in large, blue-chip companies that are expected to continue growing.

 SCHG includes about 200 holdings, as compared to VTIs 3,500+.
-Instead of investing in the market as a whole, the approach is to focus on well-established companies that exhibit growth characteristics.
-With an excellent track record, this fund is a solid choice for long-term investors who are willing to experience some ups and downs along the way.
+Instead of investing in the market as a whole, the approach focuses on well-established companies that exhibit growth characteristics.
+With an excellent track record, this fund is a solid choice for long-term investors willing to experience some ups and downs along the way.

 Expense Ratio: 0.04%

-While VTI and SCHG take more of a broad approach by holding stocks of companies across all different industries, QQQ takes a more focused approach with heavy concentration on technology, and large-cap growth companies in particular.
+While VTI and SCHG take more of a broad approach by holding stocks of companies across all different industries, QQQ takes a more focused approach with a heavy concentration on technology and large-cap companies in particular.